dataalph/projects/README.md

 1. Ensure you have Python 3 installed along with the required libraries (pandas, numpy, matplotlib, seaborn, sklearn).
 2. Clone this repository.
-3. Download the dataset (train.json and test.json) and place it in the `data/` directory.
+3.  **Download the dataset:** The data for this project comes from the [Two Sigma Connect: Rental Listing Inquiries](https://www.kaggle.com/competitions/two-sigma-connect-rental-listing-inquiries/data) competition on Kaggle.
+You will need to download the `train.json` and `test.json` files from the competition's data page.
+4. Place the downloaded `train.json` and `test.json` files into the `data/` directory within the project.
-4. Open the Jupyter Notebook (`main.ipynb`) and run all cells.
+5. Open the Jupyter Notebook (`main.ipynb`) and run all cells.

 ## What I Learned